Free Shipping on all orders over $500

 The Maddox Ring- 10KWG [SAMPLE SALE]

 Not sure about your ring size?
-We'll ship you a ring sizer at no fee!
+We'll ship you a ring sizer!
 Also check out our International Ring Size Conversion Chart here.

 The difference between 14K and 10K Gold is the percentage of gold that is contained in a piece of gold jewelry.
 10K gold contains 41.7% gold and 58.3% alloy, which means it contains more alloy than gold and therefore a less expensive option.
 14K gold contains 58.5% gold and 41.5% alloy and is usually the most popular choice for wedding rings and engagement rings.